 What is the debt snowball method?

-The snowball method is an approach to debt reduction in which you pay off the smallest debt first, then the second-smallest, third-smallest, and so on.
+The debt snowball method is a debt repayment strategy where you focus on paying off your smallest debt first, regardless of interest rate, while making minimum payments on the rest.
+Once the smallest debt is gone, you roll that payment into the next smallest debt.
 You know, like a snowball — you start off with a little clump of snow, then you pat in more and more and soon enough you have a whole snowman.

 This is a method that’s recommended by a lot of financial experts, like Dave Ramsey, as being the fastest way to pay down debt.
 And there is a psychological advantage to it: being able to get a quick win keeps you motivated to continue making progress toward financial freedom.

 But it isn’t the most effective way to pay down debt.
-I’m going to explain our next-level system for paying down debt in a second, but first, let me explain why the snowball method falls short.
+I’m going to explain our next-level system for paying down debt in a second, but first, let me talk about another debt pay off method.

-Why the snowball method doesn’t work for paying off debt
+Does debt snowball work for paying off debt?

 The snowball method doesn’t take the cost of your debt (aka the interest rate you are paying) into account at all.
 It focuses entirely on the lump sum.